 As we all now know, out of the 66 million people in the UK, many have contracted this virus and thousands have sadly passed away.
-As you will be aware, the country has now geared up for an upsurge in cases which may prevail for the months ahead.
+As you will be aware, the country has now planning for a possible next phase of the virus in the months ahead.
 Our approach below will be reviewed as the situation in the UK develops and as information is updated by relevant authorities.

 Information to read before attending.
 Managing the Risk of Coronavirus (COVID-19) for Course Participants.

-If you appear, or have been confirmed to be showing a temperature of above 37.8C, or have any symptoms typical of flu, cough or cold or have been in close contact with somebody who has had or has good reason to believe they may have had the COVID-19 infection, then the person concerned should self-exclude form the course.
+If you appear, or have been confirmed to be showing a temperature of above 37.8C, or have any symptoms typical of flu, cough, cold, loss of taste or have been in close contact with somebody who has had or has good reason to believe they may have had the COVID-19 infection, then the person concerned should self-exclude form the course.
 In these circumstances there will be no cancellation charge and you will be offered a mutually convenient/alternative date to rebook when you are clear of any suspected virus.

 If you have recently travelled to a country that is classed by the government to be of high risk of the COVID-19 infection you should self-exclude from the course.
 In these circumstances there will be no cancellation charge and once again a mutually convenient/alternative date can be arranged when safe to do so.